 Daniel Burns has been on the Board of Maytree since its founding.
 He served as a Deputy Minster at Queen’s Park for ten years at the Ministries of Housing, Municipal Affairs, Economic Development, and Health.
 Before that he worked at Toronto City Hall for 16 years in the Department of Planning and as Commissioner of Housing.
 During those years he served on a variety of public and community agency boards including the Ontario Realty Corporation, the Waterfront Trust, and United Way Toronto.
 Since retiring in 2002, Dan has worked as a consultant in public policy and public administration.
 From 2012 to 2014 he served as the interim CEO of the Ontario Association of Community Care Access Centres.
 Additionally, he has served as a trustee of several organizations including Queen’s University and the Centre for Addiction and Mental Health (CAMH), where he was Chair of the Board.
 He is currently a member of the National Advisory Board to the Salvation Army and a director of the Ireland Park Foundation.

 Vali is the Vice President and Corporate Secretary at Avana Capital Corporation.
-She holds an Honours Bachelor of Arts in English and Literary Studies from the University of Toronto, and is the Corporate Secretary for a number of organizations, including Diaspora Dialogues, The Literary Review of Canada, the Loran Scholars Foundation, The Caledon Institute of Social Policy, and Tamarack – An Institute for Community Engagement.
+She holds an Honours Bachelor of Arts in English and Literary Studies from the University of Toronto, and is the Corporate Secretary for a number of organizations, including The Literary Review of Canada, the Loran Scholars Foundation, and the Toronto Inner-City Rugby Foundation (TIRF).